SubramanyaKS/phrasebot/README.md

 # 📢 PhraseBot - AI Chat App

-PhraseBot is a **Flutter-based AI chatbot** that provides real-time conversations using **Facebook BlenderBot-3B** from Hugging Face API.
+PhraseBot is a **Flutter-based AI chatbot** that provides real-time conversations using **Google gemma-2-2b-it** from Hugging Face API.
 It also features **user authentication with Supabase** for a secure and personalized experience.

 ---